yannvr/yield-pilot/plugins/protocol-lido/README.md

-# Lido Protocol Plugin for EigenPilot
+# Lido Protocol Plugin for YieldPilot

-This plugin integrates Lido liquid staking protocol into EigenPilot, enabling ETH staking strategies with real-time data and analysis.
+This plugin integrates Lido liquid staking protocol into YieldPilot, enabling ETH staking strategies with real-time data and analysis.

 ## Features